nus-cs2113-AY2021S2/ip/docs/README.md

 # Duke User Guide
 Duke is an application that helps to keep track of the user's tasks.
 Particularly, **"Todo", "Deadlines" and "Events"**.
 This application focuses on using Command Line Interface(CLI).
-Users are able to add each task with a date and time
-to remind them of the deadlines and/or upcoming events.
-There are multiple functions such as **"list", "delete", "done", "find"** to help user better manage their tasks.
+Users are able to add each task with a date and time to remind them of the deadlines and/or upcoming events.
+There are multiple functions such as **"list", "delete", "done","find"** to help user better manage their tasks.

 Whatever changes in the data will be automatically saved and updated into a text file.
 When the user reboots the application all their data will be retrieved from this text file and shown to the user upon request.